 Mitigation Measure # Measure Name Timeline Measure Summary Progress AQ/GHG-1 Ground Support Equipment Conversion Q3 2024 All baggage tugs, belt loaders, lifts, pushback tractors, and utility carts at SDIA that are owned and operated by airlines and their ground handling contractors to service aircraft, shall be transitioned to alternative fuels (i.e., electric natural gas, renewable diesel, biodiesel) by 2024.
 Additionally, by 2024, 50 percent of gasoline fueled GSE that are light duty vehicles owned and operated by SDCRAA would be replaced with hybrid electric or alternative fuel vehicles and 100 percent of diesel fueled GSE that are owned and operated by SDCRAA would be replaced with hybrid electric or alternative fuel vehicles.
-In preparation for the 2024 compliance deadline, received FAA VALE funding and SDG&E's Power Your Drive for Fleets funding for 39 new dual-port EV chargers at Terminal 2 to support new electric Ground Support Equipment.
-Construction is anticipated to be complete by Summer 2022.
-The 2021 GSE inventory was completed at the end of October.
+In preparation for the 2024 compliance deadline, the Authority has been installing EV charging infrastructure to support new electric Ground Support Equipment and has been working with business partners to transition airside diesel equipment to renewable diesel.
+The 2022 GSE inventory was completed at the end of the calendar year.
 AQ/GHG-2 Renewable Electricity Q4 2024 Project-related buildings shall be powered by 100 percent renewable electricity by 2024 and continuing thereafter through on-site generation resources, grid-delivered purchases, and/or renewable energy certificates.
 The Authority's remaining major account was transitioned from SDG&E to San Diego Community Power (SDCP) in October.
 The Authority is now receiving 100% grid-delivered renewable electricity option via SDCP's "Power100" program.
 AQ/GHG-3 Cool Roof Q3 2023 - Admin Q1 2027 - T1 The project shall include roofing materials with a minimum 3- year aged solar reflection and thermal emittance or solar reflection index equal to or greater than the values specified in the voluntary measures under 2016 California Green Building Standards Code.
 In coordination with Airport Design & Construction (ADC) project managers and contractors, specifications for the required "cool roof" have been included in all design and building permit documents.